segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Because the new version of Visual Tagger is available in the Segment app, Workspaces that have MFA or SSO enabled are able to access it.

-### When will the Visual Tagger be Generally Availabile?
+### When will the Visual Tagger be Generally Available?

 General Availability launch is planned for Spring of 2020.